MarvNC/JP-Resources/readme.md

 #### Default to Enabled/Disabled

 In the code we pasted in the template, there are variables that can change whether it is enabled by default on desktop/mobile, the thought being that this is most for reviewing on a phone.
-These can be changed `true` marking that cards will not be blurred by default.
+These can be changed with `true` marking that cards will not be blurred by default.

 ```js
 const nsfwDefaultPC = true;